Ditch The Diet: 10 Healthy Cookbooks For Food Lovers

 April Bloomfield is best known for the nose-to-tail ethos of her NYC restaurant The Spotted Pig.
 Who better to to trust on a vegetable-focused cookbook than a meat lover?
 This book features seasonal recipes that range from simple to chef-y, but is uncompromisingly inspired and detailed.

-We love: Whole Pot-Roasted Cauliflower with Tomatoes and Anchovies Get it here
+We love: Whole Pot-Roasted Cauliflower with Tomatoes and Anchovies Get A girl and her greens Book on Amazon.

 3. Near & Far